 Also during this period, an annual festival and summer school for music were established through the benevolence of Ellen Battell Stoeckel, who left her Norfolk estate in a private trust with instructions that the facilities be used for this purpose.
-The year 1941 brought the first students to her estate in northwest Connecticut to attend the Yale Summer School of Music/Norfolk Chamber Music Festival.
-Like the School of Music, the Norfolk summer school admitted women students from its earliest days, although Yale College did not become coeducational until 1969.
+The year 1941 brought the first students to her estate in northwest Connecticut to attend the Norfolk Chamber Music Festival/Yale Summer School of Music.
+Like the School of Music, the Norfolk summer school admitted women from its earliest days, although Yale College did not become coeducational until 1969.

 Yale opened its first electronic music studio in 1962 under the guidance of faculty member Mel Powell.
 The Center for Studies in Music Technology, known colloquially as CSMT (pronounced “kismet”), was only the third such facility to be built in the United States and continues to be an invaluable resource for students at the School and the University.

-From 1970 to 1980, Philip Nelson, a musicologist, served as dean of the School of Music.
+From 1970 to 1980, musicologist Philip Nelson served as dean of the School of Music.
 In 1973 Yale established the Institute of Sacred Music as an interdisciplinary graduate center for the study of music, liturgy, and the arts.
-The same year, the Philharmonia Orchestra of Yale took on its current name and role as the premier graduate ensemble.
+The same year, the Yale Philharmonia took on its role as the premier graduate ensemble.

 Frank Tirro, a musicologist and early music specialist, was appointed dean in 1980.
-In the decade of the 1980s, the School acquired and renovated the former health center building at 435 College Street, the Philharmonia Orchestra of Yale performed annually in Lincoln Center in New York and made its first European tours, and the Yale Cellos were formed in 1983 under the leadership of professor Aldo Parisot.
-American composer Ezra Laderman assumed the deanship in July 1989, and the Artist Diploma was added to the School’s degree programs in 1993.
+In the 1980s, the School acquired and renovated the former health center building at 435 College Street, the Yale Philharmonia performed annually in Lincoln Center for the Performing Arts in New York and embarked on its first European tours, and Professor Aldo Parisot established the Yale Cellos.
+American composer Ezra Laderman assumed the deanship in July 1989, and the Artist Diploma was added to the School’s programs in 1993.